- Start your Work:

 - Deadlines: Refer to the Weekly Course Schedule for project timelines.

-- Reviewer Feedback: Evaluate your peer reviewers.
+- Reviewer Feedback: Evaluate your peer reviewers by using the node in CG Map that says Overall Feedback on Feedback.
 How helpful was their feedback?
 What feedback did you apply?
 What would have been more helpful?
 What can they do to improve future reviews?
 Do not copy and paste your feedback; provide something meaningful and specific

 As you create and revise your work or complete peer reviews of others’ work, be sure that these items are addressed in order to streamline the instructor review and publication process:

 - Use of APA Referencing Style: Take a moment to review this web site to guide you with revising your APA citations.
 (To italicize in CGScholar, use the “emphasis” icon in the toolbar or highlight the text, then use your keyboard to enter CTRL+ i or Command + i).
 Also, be sure to include journal title/volume/issue/page range even if retrieving from an electronic source.

 - Media Inclusion and Citation: Be sure to cite all media immediately below each medium and in the references section of your work.
 Use the caption under each media item to mention (Creator, Year) as per APA requirements for in-text reference to cited works.
 For videos, just add the in-text reference right below the embed.
 Be sure that each item is then included in the references list.
 For extra style tips on citing and referencing multimedia in multimodal works, check the Extended APA Multimedia Citation Guide.

 Then, for the references list, see below for a basic citation format (not all of this information may be available—just include as much as you can, minimally the title or name of the item and the URL):